All payments and registrations are processed through Studio Director Software

 HOW DO I JOIN?

 To join the McKeever School of Irish Dance, email McKeeverDance@gmail.com and tell us more about your dance background.
 We will find a class that fits or put you on the waiting list as well as sending you a registration form to bring with you to your first class.

 The McKeever School of Irish Dance has two beginner costumes.
-The first is a black long-sleeve, turtleneck leotard and black skirt with a red cape and red sash.
+The first (for girls) is a black long-sleeve, turtleneck leotard and black skirt with a red cape and red sash.
 You will be potentially required to purchase this costume when performing and starting to compete.
 Our next level of costume is a handmade team costume with special Celtic embroidery.
 This is made by a talented local dressmaker Mags Gogarty.
 This dress requires a fitting and a few months to complete, it is an investment that can be resold to dancers within the school.
+For male dancers our costume is black pants, black dress shirt and red tie.
 When a dancer is reaching a higher level of competition, usually the Prizewinner through Champion levels, they are advised to invest in a solo costume.
 These are usually elaborate, personalized costumes that help distinguish the dancer among their competitors.
 The McKeever School of Irish Dance requires the teacher's approval before costumes are purchased, however we do not force any family to buy from a specific dressmaker like other schools.